ultravioletrs/cocos/manager/README.md

 # Manager

-Manager service provides a barebones HTTP and gRPC API and Service interface implementation for the development of the manager service.
+Manager service provides a barebones gRPC API and Service interface implementation for the development of the manager service.

 ## Configuration